Frontier passenger chokes off-duty flight attendant after trying to open exit door and cockpit on Chicago flight, police say

 Reyes was taken into custody by the Miami-Dade Sheriff’s Office and turned over to the FBI for questioning, according to the documents.

-The flight continued onto Chicago a few hours later, Frontier Airlines said in a statement.
+The flight continued to Chicago a few hours later, Frontier Airlines said in a statement.

-Reyes has been charged with interference with flight crew members and attendants and assault within maritime and territorial jurisdiction, court records show.

-CNN has reached out to the US Attorney’s Office for information on whether Reyes has made a court appearance or has retained an attorney.

 The-CNN-Wire